-For each project, we have a channel where the team can discuss the progress or get quick clarifications from other team members.
-We’ve also integrated the channels with Asana and Bitbucket, and that enables the team working on the project to have a holistic overview of the project status and progress.
-I’ll talk about Asana later on this article, but you can find out more about, and how we use Bitbucket on a nice article by Marios Hatzivasiliou.
+For each project, we have a channel where the team can discuss the progress or get quick clarifications.
+We’ve also integrated the channels with Asana and Bitbucket.
+This move enables the team working on the project to have a holistic overview of the project status and progress.
+I’ll talk about Asana later on this article, but you can find out more about how we use Bitbucket on a nice article by Marios Hatzivasiliou.

 We love automation, gimmicks that save us time and organize us, so we also love Slackbot.
 A chatbot which allows us to have custom automated responses and set reminders to ourselves.

-Recently we also started creating workspaces for some projects that need collaboration with customers and vendors from other companies and this enables us to have quick discussions, decisions and approvals on several aspects related to the project without delaying or production.
+Recently we also started creating workspaces for some projects that need collaboration with customers and vendors from other companies.
+This enables us to have quick discussions, decisions and approvals on several aspects related to the project without delaying the production.

 Our biggest challenge in the last few years was to find a software to organize our work.
 We wanted a tool for project management, overview of the team’s workload and of course assignment of tasks.
 Asana does an excellent job on that if you configure it the way it fits your needs.

 When a new lead comes, we create it as a task in a project called Leads.
 We have even automated the process for leads coming through our website, which are automatically created on Asana.
 The task is then assigned to a responsible person, usually an account manager, with a deadline to follow up.
 We use custom fields to track the progress and to know from where the lead came from.
 The steps we usually track are: Sent Brief, Follow up, Arranged a meeting, Estimation, Proposal and Waiting for a reply.
 Each step is assigned to the responsible person with a deadline to make sure we’ll follow up and close the deal.